[Gist] Regular expression for ImageMagick "Geometry"

 This regex was developed at first, but it did not suit effectively all the needs, so all possible tests were written and then regexp was adapted to what ImageMagick answered (success or failure).

-• Then, we need to check width and height, which can be both present or not, and which can be calculated in percentage OR in pixels.
+, which can be both present or not, and which can be calculated in percentage OR in pixels. - Then, the

-• Then, the aspect ratio flag, which can be present only if width and/or height are present.
+flag, which can be present only if width and/or height are present. - After that, the

 Here is the final result of the regexp, don’t cry: